Thomas Peebles (glazier): Career

 At Linlithgow Palace in 1535, he supplied glass for the chapel windows and the windows of the great hall.
 The building account, kept by James Hamilton of Finnart and the chaplain Thomas Johnson, calls the Great Hall the "Lion Chamber".
 The five chapel windows included "five images" of "painted work" and "white glass".
 Finnart and Johnson gave him an advance of £20 Scots for further work.
 The bills distinguish between painted glass and white glass, the painted glass was 6 shillings per foot, and the white glass 16 pence.

 He was given a further royal pension of 20 merks in 1537 for giving up his house or workshop at Holyrood in the upper chamber over the vaulted pend of the abbey gate house.
 The remains of this building, constructed by the mason Walter Merlioun in 1502, can be seen today at Abbey Strand.
 The workshop space was refitted for mending the royal tapestry.

 In 1540 he made a number of windows for Falkland Palace, for the north wardrobe, the bake house, chambers above the bake house, the porter's lodge, the new chapel, the vaults under the chapel, the brewhouse, and the west cellar.
 This project included a quantity of old glass set in new lead work.
 At Holyrood, Peebles removed old windows from the fore entry gatehouse and remade them for the Great Hall.

+After James V died, Peebles repaired windows at the royal palaces of Stirling and Falkland for his widow, Mary of Guise, in 1543.

-His wife supplied fodder to the cart horses of the royal works.
+Peebles's wife supplied fodder to the cart horses of the royal works.
 The name of his wife, and the date of his death are unknown.

 Heraldic glass in Scotland

 In January 1540, Robert Binning glazed David's Tower and the chapel in Edinburgh Castle.
 In August 1550 Walter Binning, a painter and glazier, supplied glass to Regent Arran for Hamilton Palace that was "kelyeit" or marked with his coat of arms.
 It is not clear if Binning painted the Regent's arms on this glass himself or if it was imported.

 It seems likely that heraldic glass was supplied to the nobility of Scotland to decorate their houses and castles in the 16th century.
-A poem written in 1549, during the war of the Rough Wooing, The Complaynt of Scotland mentions heraldry used in seals, signet rings, painted on walls, and "in your glasyn windowis".
+The Complaynt of Scotland, a poem written in 1549 during the war of the Rough Wooing, mentions heraldry used in seals, signet rings, painted on walls, and "in your glasyn windowis".
 A significant survival can be seen at the Magdalen Chapel in Edinburgh's Cowgate, where a window displays the badges of Mary of Guise and the founders Michael MacQueen and his wife Jonet Rhynd.

 An earlier reference to stained glass in Scotland was rediscovered by an art historian Margaret Haines working in the archives of Florence Cathedral.
 Two letters concern an Italian stained glass artist Francesco Domenico di Livi da Gambassi, known as Francesco Livi, who had travelled to Scotland to work for James I of Scotland in the 1430s.
 He may have been employed at the Charterhouse of Perth.